Applying for a U.S. Passport Abroad

 Applying for a U.S. passport abroad differs from applying for one in the United States.
 The application forms, required documentation, and costs are the same, but the procedures for submitting your documents are different.
 We have outlined these procedures below for each service.

-We encourage you to use our Passport Wizard to understand what passport service you need (in person or mail-in), so you can fill out and print your application electronically, and see the list of required documents.
-After completing the wizard, please return to this page for the specific steps required to submit your application at our office.
+We encourage you to use our Passport Wizard to understand what passport service you need, to electronically fill out and print your application, and to see the list of required documents.
+After completing the Passport Wizard, please return to this page for the specific steps required to submit your application at our embassy.
 Completing your application online and printing it will help with timely and accurate processing.

-A Few Important Notes Before You Start You Application
+A Few Important Notes Before You Start Your Application

 - Eyeglasses are no longer allowed in U.S. passport photos.
 Click here to learn more.

 - You must include your social security number on your application.
 If you omit it, your application will be returned to you.
 If you have questions regarding this requirement, please see our FAQs.
 You can contact the Federal Benefits Unit to learn how to apply for an SSN at FBU.Athens@ssa.gov.

 - You cannot list a “Country” when completing the “Emergency Contact” section on our forms.
 Please list an emergency contact in the United States.

 You Must Appear in Person at the Embassy if:

 - You are applying for your first passport.

 - You are replacing a lost or stolen passport.